 It took me from 2002 to December of 2007 to drop my marathon best from 2.43.36 to my current best of 2.19.35.
 The best advice I can provide here is to start practicing drinking in your long runs.
 Do not just sip.

 Have you ever watched the world’s top marathoners in their race?
-You’ll notice they grab their water bottles and drink from them.
+You will notice they grab their water bottles and drink from them.
 In addition, they will carry them in their hand for about a half mile before throwing them to the ground.
 These athletes are not sipping.

 Furthermore, they fully understand the importance in taking in sufficient calories during the race.
 You cannot run a 4 hour marathon without taking this seriously.

-The runners that are doing it have trained properly at and below sub 4 hr marahon pace.
+The runners that break the barrier have trained properly at and below sub 4 hr marathon pace.

 There are a lot of factors that go into holding a marathon under 9.09 per mile pace.
 You can do proper training, get plenty of rest and than get into the race.